Trail notes — what is a Trans-Rhodope?

 Yes, I’d injected wax lube into my tyres, partly facilitated by my ongoing post-COVID smell challenges and consequent inability to detect the (lack of) ammoniacal stink of sealant.
 With great luck, the nearby bike shop stocked both my sealant and lube of choice and, after removing the tyres, cleaning out the liquid mixture, replacing actual sealant and reseating them, I was back in business, albeit at the cost of a leaky hand.

 When greeted at Sofia Central by a friendly individual with an official-looking ID lanyard, I allowed myself to be ‘assisted’, against my better instincts, with ticket purchase and getting the loaded bike onto the train.
-The result was mild extortion for a payment of around £20 equivalent and my equipment in the wrong place in the wrong carriage, preventing the guard from moving through the train or, indeed, even leaving the first class section.
-I transferred it to what was apparently the wrong place in the correct carriage, where it remained until I alighted following a heated discussion in mutually unintelligible languages.
+The result was mild extortion for a payment of around £20 equivalent and my equipment in the wrong place, preventing the guard from moving through the train or, indeed, even leaving the first class section.
+The correct place for cycles is in the rear vestibule of the rear carriage; not a dedicated space as such but it accommodates at least two bikes (from experience) with some slight rearrangement when passengers board and alight.

 Making Trigrad in an afternoon with a full load was never really on the cards and I was prepared to wild camp having previously established that accommodation was sparse beyond the clusters around the reservoirs that bloat the Vacha River.
 However, it became obvious that I could push on over the the big ascent to the Devin Tunnel and coast down the long descent into the spa town, nationally famous for its mineral water, before dusk.